grind-rip/grind-rip-site/site/content/journal.md

 ## 2025-03-02

-* Into the rabbit hole: Palindromic Substrings -> Manacher's Algorithm.
+* Down the rabbit hole: Palindromic Substrings -> Manacher's Algorithm.
 Why am I doing this?
 Is it even worth it?

 ## 2025-03-03